Journal of Multi-body Dynamics

 tether dynamics, recursive dynamics, joint -coordinate, Newtonian dynamics

 Hembree, Brad and Slegers, Nathan, "Efficient Tether Dynamic Model Formulation Using Recursive Rigid-Body Dynamics" (2010).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 56.